-I’ve been around this little world of ours for a few years now.
-And while I don’t claim to be the best at internet marketing, I’ve been full-time for a couple of years, so I feel qualified to teach other people how to do it.
-And in the few years, I’ve been involved with this stuff, I’ve seen loads of people come and go.
+I’ve been around our little world for a few years.
+And while I don’t claim to be the best at internet marketing, I’ve been full-time for a couple of years, so I feel qualified to teach others how to do it.
+And in the few years I’ve been involved with this stuff, I’ve seen loads of people come and go.
 For every person that “makes it,” there’s another 100+

 who never get anywhere.
-They might start enthusiastic, but after 6 months and no real results, they give up, never to be seen again.
-So newbies pay attention.
-Here are what I consider to be the 8 reasons why I’m making good money online, and you aren’t.
+They might start enthusiastic, but after six months and no real results, they give up, never to be seen again.
+So, newbies pay attention.
+Here are what I consider to be the eight reasons why I’m making good money online and you aren’t.
 If you’ve been struggling to get off the ground, hopefully, you’ll learn something here.

 1. Get your head right